 Exceptions Where Grandparent Visitation Rights May Exist

-If the child’s parents are involved in a divorce proceeding or are already divorced and a court has issued orders regarding custody and parenting time of your grandchild, then you can file a motion asking for visitation rights with your grandchildren.
+If the child’s parents are (1) currently divorcing or (2) are divorced already and (3) a court has issued orders regarding custody and parenting time of your grandchild, then you can move to ask for visitation rights.
 Along with the motion, you must also submit an affidavit setting forth the facts that support your request for visitation.
+The motion and the affidavit form the basis for your request to the court.

-In addition to a divorce case, there are other types of cases qualify and allow grandparents to intervene by filing a motion seeking visitation.
+Besides a divorce case, there are other types of cases qualify and allow grandparents to intervene by moving to seek visitation.
 The qualifying type of cases include legal separation, annulment, allocation of parental responsibility, dependency and neglect, paternity, or a probate action where a child’s parent has died, or someone is acting as a guardian.

-Once the motion and affidavit are filed, the parents may file opposing affidavits.
+Once you file the motion, the parents may file a response and include their own affidavits.
 If you or the parents ask for a hearing, the judge must conduct a hearing where both sides will be expected to present evidence supporting their position.
+A hearing will happen in almost all cases.
 The judge then decides whether visits with you are in the children’s best interests.
-If the parent or parents object, his or her wishes concerning visitation with you must be given “special weight” because of the Supreme Court decision.
+If the parent or parents object, his or her it must give wishes concerning visitation with you “special weight” because of the Supreme Court decision.

 A court can only override the parent’s wishes if the presumption that a parent is acting in their child’s best interests is overcome by clear and convincing evidence.
-The burden is on the grandparents to put forth sufficient evidence that parenting time with them is in their grandchildren’s best interests despite the parent’s objection.
+The burden is on the grandparents to show that parenting time with them is in their grandchildren’s best interests despite the parent’s objection.

 Enforceable Order of the Court